dunkelfrosch/phpcoverfish/README.md

 # PHPCoverFish

-phpCoverFish is an open source php(cli) code coverage pre-processor, used to validate all of your @covers annotations inside your test files before the big code coverage train will run through all of your tests and may collide with bad coverage annotations scattered along the rails.
+phpCoverFish (coverfish) is an open source php cli static code validator used for code coverage pre-processing. coverFish will analyze all of your @covers annotations inside your test files before the big code coverage train will run through all of your tests and may collide with bad coverage annotations scattered along the rails.
+Coverfish is using plugin base validators and is easy to extend / fulfill changes or extension in code coverage annotations.

-*This beta-1 version of phpCoverFish won't be as functional as the upcoming beta versions.
-Specific commands like coverage warning features, including corresponding threshold breaks and stop-on-error/stop-on-failure parameters are not fully functional yet.
-As coverfish is still actively  under development, it is a slight possibility that some  options and parameter are not fully working as expected or may have undergone changes in recent versions.*

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)
 [![Build Status](https://travis-ci.org/dunkelfrosch/phpcoverfish.svg?branch=master)](https://travis-ci.org/dunkelfrosch/phpcoverfish)